 i.
 Trust Planning in Connection With Divorce.
 The spouses may want to use trusts as a way of replicating the alimony deduction, or the spouses may want to utilize trusts to incorporate estate planning goals as part of the divorce process.
-For a summary of trust planning considerations suggested by Carlyn McCaffrey, see Items 30-35 of the ACTEC 2018 Fall Meeting Musings, found https://example.com/nor-professional-partners/advisor-insights.
+For a summary of trust planning considerations suggested by Carlyn McCaffrey, see Items 30-35 of the ACTEC 2018 Fall Meeting Musings, found here and available at www.bessemertrust.com/for-professional-partners/advisor-insights.